AWSafran/Graphs/projects/social/README.md

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?

+`In real life, friendships are not random.
+People tend to become friends with other people in their network, or their existing friends' networks.
+The model could be made more accurate by assigning friendships with a bias towards other users that `

 2. If you followed the hints for part 1, your `populateGraph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?

+`One tradeoff of the implementation i used is the chance of valid friendships.
+I added a workaround to try again if a friendship is invalid, but this could create infinite loops if the number of potential valid friendships is reached.
+I also added a counter so that if a user has 5 invalid friendship attempts, the loop will break and move on to the next friend (if applicable)`